dm0-/installer/README.md

 ## Status / Notes / To Do

 The project may be completely revised at some point, so don't expect anything in here to be stable.
 Some operations might still require running on x86_64 for the build system.
-Four distros are supported to varying degrees:
+Five distros are supported to varying degrees:

-  - Fedora supports all features, but only Fedora 30 and 31 (the default) can be used.
+  - Fedora supports everything besides EROFS, but only Fedora 30 and 31 (the default) can be used.
 Fedora 30 is the last version to support i686.
-  - CentOS 8 should support everything.
-CentOS 7 systemd is too old to support building a UEFI image and persistently tracking the `/etc` overlay with Git.
+  - CentOS 8 should support everything Fedora supports.
+CentOS 7 systemd is too old to support building a UEFI image and the persistent `/etc` Git overlay.
   - Gentoo supports all features in theory, but its SELinux policy is unsupported with systemd upstream, so it is only running in permissive mode.
-  - Arch supports everything besides SELinux, since AUR is not yet enabled during the build.
-Only x86_64 is supported by the distro.
+  - Arch supports everything besides SELinux, since AUR is not yet usable during the build.
+Systems can theoretically force SELinux with custom scripts.
+  - openSUSE supports everything besides SELinux, since there is no policy packaged in the distro.
+It is the only modern binary disto with i686 support.

 ### General